dkl101001/BLOOMCORE-/README.md

 Contributions are welcome only if you understand what you are contributing to.

 Key points:
-	•	All contributions require agreement to the CLA
+	•	all contributions require agreement to the CLA
-	•	Contributions may appear in future dual-licensed releases
+	•	contributions may appear in future dual-licensed releases
-	•	This is not a drive-by PR repository
+	•	this is not a drive-by PR repository

 PRs without CLA acknowledgement will fail CI.